bkw777/NODE_DATAPAC/README.md

    - The 2nd 512 bytes of block0 are un-used, use some of them?
   -->

-Finally it displays a screen full of disk filenames.
+* Finally it displays a screen full of disk filenames.
 The files are not listen in the order they exist on the device, nor alphabetically.
 First all of the .BA files are listed, then the .CO files, then the .DO files.

-If there are more than one page of files on the disk, press Enter to see the next page of filenames.
+* If there are more than one page of files on the disk, press Enter to see the next page of filenames.

+* The LABEL key will format the disk.

-All other actions done by the labelled F-keys.
+* All other actions done by the labelled F-keys.

 F1 Bank - Switch between banks of 256k each.
   Only functional on a RAMPAC that has more than 256k.